Cyber Monday Email Ideas: When You’re Not Sure What To Send

 So a subject line must be:

 • Clear.
 Stay true to the email’s main message and don’t sound ambiguous.
-It might go well with campaigns like re-engagement where it’s sometimes OK to give people a bit of a shock but major events like Cyber Monday are not the place for experimenting with subject lines.
+It might go well with campaigns like re-engagement where it’s sometimes OK to give people a bit of a shock but major events like Black Friday or Cyber Monday are not the place for experimenting with subject lines.

 • Attracting attention.
 To make your subject lines catchy, use emojis, personalization, and get emotional.